Sustainable Food Production for a Resilient Rosario

 The collapse of the Argentinian economy in 2001 sent Rosario, the country’s third-largest city, into a rapid downward spiral.
 With more than half of Rosario’s population below the poverty line and a quarter of its workforce unemployed, desperation even led some to start looting supermarkets.
 To aid those hit hardest, the municipality launched an urban agriculture program in partnership with a local NGO, the Center for the Study of Agroecological Production (CEPAR), and the national Pro Huerta program for family gardens.

-Recognizing that the city’s resilience depends not just on converting land in inner neighborhoods but also on protecting its rapidly urbanizing surroundings, the municipality passed an ordinance in 2011 designating 700+ hectares of peri-urban land to be used for agriculture as well.
+Recognizing that the city’s resilience depends not just on converting land in inner neighborhoods but also on protecting its rapidly urbanizing surroundings, the municipality passed an ordinance in 2011 designating 800 hectares of peri-urban land to be used for agroecological production as well.
 Formally adopted into the city’s strategic plan and launched in 2015, the Green Belt Project helps contain urban sprawl while restoring land in an ecologically sensitive manner.
-The Green Belt reduces flooding and the urban heat island effect and expands the total land available for food production.
+It also increases Rosario’s resilience to floods and expands the total land available for food production.

-Rosario has continued its commitment to urban agriculture and climate resilience, opening five additional Garden Parks, all located in traditionally low-income neighborhoods, and four Green Corridors, gardens located in otherwise unusable land adjacent to railways that help absorb heavy rains.
+Rosario has continued its commitment to urban agriculture and climate resilience, opening five additional Vegetable Garden Parks, all located in traditionally low-income neighborhoods.
 The city’s holistic approach has left enduring positive marks on people’s livelihoods and wellbeing, while reducing food import dependency and food insecurity.
 Greenhouse gas emissions associated with the delivery of vegetables, for example, are estimated to be reduced by as much as 95%.
 Urban agriculture is still a growing movement across the city.
 Today, more than 2,400 families have their own gardens and practice environmentally sustainable agriculture.

 By The Numbers